 - Always wear a life preserver when you are paddling, especially with a pooch on board.
 Regardless of how well your dog can swim, it is a good idea that she wears one too.

-Sometimes we camp and explore waterways of dog-friendly Ontario Parks but often, our trips involve day trips with overnight stay at a pet-friendly accommodation, which adds another level of excitement.
-With so many great places to explore in Ontario that welcome pets, why leave your dog at home?
+With so many great places to explore in Ontario that welcome well-mannered pets, why leave your dog at home?